ToshioCP/Gtk4-tutorial/gfm/sec27.md

 - If `btnlist` has been clicked, then `parameter` is a GVariant of the string "list".
 - If `btngrid` has been clicked, then `parameter` is a GVariant of the string "grid".

-The third parameter `user_data` points GtkScrolledWindow, which is set in the `g_signal_connect` function.
+The third parameter `user_data` points NULL and it is ignored here.

-- 4: `g_variant_get_string` gets the string from the GVariant variable.
+- 3: `g_variant_get_string` gets the string from the GVariant variable.
-- 8-14: Sets the child of `scr`.
+- 7-13: Sets the child of `scr`.
 The function `gtk_scrolled_window_set_child` decreases the reference count of the old child by one.
 And it increases the reference count of the new child by one.
-- 15-17: Sets the CSS of the buttons.
+- 14-16: Sets the CSS for the buttons.
 The background of the clicked button will be silver color and the other button will be white.
-- 18: Changes the state of the action.
+- 17: Changes the state of the action.

-## Activate signal of GtkListView and GtkGridView
+## Activate signal on GtkListView and GtkGridView

 Views (GtkListView and GtkGridView) have an "activate" signal.
 It is emitted when an item in the view is double clicked or the enter key is pressed.